Notable People

 Punchbowl's official biography says he chronicled the major legislative battles of the Obama, Trump, and Biden presidencies.
 That line is more revealing than it first appears.
 It suggests a reporter who sees the presidency through the legislature as often as the other way around.

 That perspective is one reason his work matters.
-It reminds readers that laws do not simply emerge from speeches, and that power in Washington is usually negotiated long before it is announced.
+It reminds readers that laws emerge from more than speeches, and that power in Washington is usually negotiated long before it is announced.

 Why he matters

-Jake Sherman matters because he helped make Congress legible as a daily struggle for advantage, not just as a dysfunctional set piece in somebody else's story.
+Jake Sherman matters because he helped make Congress legible as a daily struggle for advantage, rather than as a dysfunctional set piece in somebody else's story.

 He did that first as a reporter, then as a founder.
 He helped create a newsroom built around the proposition that legislative politics is not boring if you understand where the pressure points are.
 That is both a business insight and a journalistic one.